 Whether you decide to work as a professional freelancer or a full time translator, a career in translation can be both challenging and rewarding.
 This career has elements of creativity and verbal expression combined; although the materials that you often translate at times may be more technical (science, law, politics, etc.).
 Working as a freelance translator allows you the freedom and flexibility creating your own hours as well as allowing you to be your own boss.

 You do not necessarily need to be a native speaker your chosen language in order to be an effective translator or interpreter.
 It may be difficult to match the linguistic skills of any native speakers; however non-natives study languages from scratch while placing great emphasis on grammar thus giving them the advantage of not having to unlearn the mistakes that native speakers have had to.
-When becoming a translator or interpreter it is.
-Below are some steps that will help when beginning to build your careers in translation or interpretation:
+When becoming a translator it is.
+Below are some steps that will help when beginning to build your career in translation:

 1. Having the right Qualifications